-ASUS PadFone 2 introduced with quad-core processor, PadFone 2 Station in towAlex Wagner - Deputy Managing Editor, News Desk
+ASUS PadFone 2 introduced with quad-core processor, PadFone 2 Station in towAlex Wagner - Editorial Director of News and Content

 Today the calendar flipped over to October 16, and as promised, ASUS has taken the wraps off of its new phone-tablet docking combo, the PadFone 2.
 The new handset touts a 4.7-inch 1280x720 HD Super IPS+ display, an upgrade from the previous version's 4.3-inch screen, as well as a 13-megapixel camera.
 Buried inside the PadFone 2 is a 1.5GHz quad-core Snapdragon S4 processor, 2GB RAM, up to 64GB storage, NFC, HSPA+ and LTE connectivity and a 2,140mAh battery.
 Android 4.0 Ice Cream Sandwich will come preloaded on the PadFone 2, though ASUS is promising that an update to Jelly Bean isn't far off.